CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 # Socioeconomic Privilege and Political Ideology are Associated with Racial Disparity in COVID-19 Vaccination: Methods and Materials

-This public repository contains the materials for reproducing the methods described in Agarwal et al. (2021) _Socioeconomic Privilege and Political Ideology Are Associated with Racial Disparity in COVID-19 Vaccination_ and additional supplementary analyses.
+This public repository contains the materials for reproducing the results described in Agarwal et al. (2021) _Socioeconomic Privilege and Political Ideology Are Associated with Racial Disparity in COVID-19 Vaccination_ and additional supplementary analyses.

 Materials for reproducibility include: